Skip to content

 aiRules:

-# Configure which rule types are available for selection
+# Restrict which rule types are available in the filter UI

 allowedRuleTypes: